A healthy ambition

 What makes this challenge so special?

 In this challenge we work directly with the target audience: we do research in the first phase among adolescents to see who it concerns.
 Besides that we directly create a connection with companies, this by involving them in the research paper as well as involving them in the process where the results will be analyzed/innovation options.
-And, not to forget, the challenge gives concrete concepts that are meant to be implemented in the market.
+And, most important, the challenge will lead to concepts with the intention of implementing them in the market.

 Are there entry requirements to become a partner in the Food Boost Challenge?